 Full Professor at Department of Electrical Engineering

 Marcelo Antonio Pavanello received the Electrical Engineering degree from FEI University in 1993, receiving the award “Instituto de Engenharia” given for the best student among all the modalities of engineering programs offered at FEI.
 He received the M. Sc. and Ph.
 D. degrees in 1996 and 2000, respectively, in Electrical Engineering (Microelectronics) from University of São Paulo, Brazil.
 From August to December 1998 he was with Laboratoire de Microélectronique from Université Catholique de Louvain (UCL), Belgium, working in the fabrication and electrical characterization of novel channel-engineered Silicon-On-Insulator (SOI) transistors.
 From 2000 to 2002 he was with the Center of Semiconductor Components and Nanotechnologies, State University of Campinas, Brazil, where he worked as a post-doctoral researcher in the development of a CMOS n-well process.
 Since 2003 he joined FEI University, where he is now Full Professor at Electrical Engineering Department.
-Since 2010 he is also Vice-Rector for Teaching and Research at FEI.
 In 2008 he has been with UCL as a visiting professor.
+Between 2010 and 2020 he also served as Vice-Rector for Teaching and Research at FEI.

 Dr. Pavanello is Senior Member of the IEEE and Brazilian Microelectronics Society.
-He is also Research Associate to the National Council for Scientific Development (CNPq), Brazil.
-Since 2007 he serves as IEEE Electron Devices Society (EDS) Distinguished Lecturer and has been nominated to the Compact Modeling Technical Committee of EDS in 2018.
+He is also Researcher Associated to the National Council for Scientific Development (CNPq), Brazil.
+Since 2007 he serves as IEEE Electron Devices Society (EDS) Distinguished Lecturer and has been nominated to the Compact Modeling Technical Committee (CMTC) of EDS in 2018.
 In 2019 he has been assigned as Editor for Process and Device Modeling of IEEE Transactions on Electron Devices journal.